misa-dd/service-template/README.md

 If that doesn't work, you may also need to add `engineering` and `infrastructure` as collaborators with write access to your GitHub repository.

+### Running Locally without Docker or using docker-compose

+Install requirements using pip3: `sudo pip3 install -r requirements.txt`

+To run using python3: `bash runlocal.sh`

+To run using gunicorn: `bash rungunicorn.sh`

+To run using docker-compose: `docker-compose up -d`

+To stop using docker-compose: `docker-compose down`

+To rebuild using docker-compose: `docker-compose up -d --build`